Skip to main content

 Understanding Solar & Battery System Costs

-Cost estimates cover equipment, installation labour, and applicable taxes.
-Modify the system size and battery storage sliders to explore different investment levels and payback periods.
+The cost breakdown shows estimates for equipment costs, installation labour, and applicable taxes.
+Adjust system size and battery storage to see how it affects total investment and payback periods.